Azam Ali, an Ahmadi Moslem

 Arab Teachers

 After my law in 1957, I got a master’s degree in Arabic in 1959.
-Algerian Ostaadz Mohammed Al-Arabi encouraged me to speak to him in Arabic.
-Egyptian Ostaadz Ar-Rohuyyum of the Jaa-me-a-tol-Azhar mandated that I talk to him in Arabic though he didn’t demand that from other students.
+Algerian Ostad Mohammed Al-Arabi encouraged me to speak to him in Arabic.
+Egyptian Ostad Ar-Rohuyyum of the Jaa-me-a-tol-Azhar mandated that I talk to him in Arabic although he didn’t demand that from other students.
 I am glad they insisted that way.

 One concrete benefit of that training reached me 41 years later in Cairo, Egypt.
 In the year 2000 AD, I went to Hajj like Abba Ji.
 The Arab Mo-ullim (Coach) put on Ahraam for Hajj and instructed about 100 English-speaking Hajis in Arabic.
 A translator struggled to convey that info in broken English to the audience.
 After a few minutes of agonizingly inadequate translation, I got up and volunteered to do the job.
 Nearly half an hour later at the end of the meeting I was told by several people that they were glad that I told them in English, and they understood the rites and rituals of Hajj which the Arab Coach gave in Arabic.